SnekTech/caprice/interview_plan.md

 ### Self-introduction

 Good afternoon!
 My name is SheYufei.
 I' m from Zhengzhou, Henan province.
 I graduated from Yunnan University, major in software engineering.
 My GPA is 3.3 out of 4.0.
 During my college days, I spent most of my time and effort on exploring the world of programming.
-In senior year, I had a six-month experience as an intern in a software company in, focusing on web front-end developing.
+In senior year, I had a six-month experience as an intern in a software company, focusing on web front-end developing.
 My work consists of universal component library developing and regular webpage implementation based on react.js.
 The internship was not plain sailing.
 Both the content and the income of the job cannot meet my expectations.
 After serious consideration, I decided to join the postgraduate extrance exam to fight for a chance to dive deeper in the software engineering field.
 I believe after 2 or 3 years of solid learning and practice, I can become the best developer that I can ever be and make impressive contributions to the software industry.
 That's all, thanks for your attention.

 ### Hometown

 Zhengzhou is the provincial capital of Henan.
 The famous Longhai Line and Jingguang Line crosses at this city.
-It grows rapidly from a small towned governed by Kaifeng to a big modern city in less than a hundred years, thanks to the railway construction.
+It grows rapidly from a small town governed by Kaifeng to a big modern city in less than a hundred years, thanks to the railway construction.
 It has four distinctive seasons.
-The people in there is friendly and sometimes humorous.
+The people there are friendly and sometimes humorous.
 The whole Henan province mainly focused on agriculture in the past few decades, so there is not many tech componies in Zhengzhou.
 I believe in the future, my generation will have the strength to make our hometown a better city to live in.
 I love my hometown.

 ### Strength & Weakness